 A Sixt car hire on Gran Canaria helps you make the most of the island's diverse landscape and beautiful beaches.
 Gran Canaria is the third largest of Spain's Canary Islands with a rich history stretching back thousands of years.
 Our airport rental office gives you easy access to the whole island so you can be on your way in no time.
+Our branch page gives you all the details you need about our Gran Canaria office including its opening hours, while the grey tab on the right reveals a map showing you its location on the island.
+The branch offers extended opening hours that fit conveniently in with scheduled flights.
+An online price comparison shows just how affordable our rental cars are.

 |Mo. - Su.||07:00 - 24:00|